What are Opiates?

 - Develop a strong support system.

-How is Opiate Addiction Diagnosed?
+Diagnosing Opiate Addiction

 Your doctor or a medical health professional can give you the necessary tests to see if you have become addicted to opiates.
 The diagnosing will include a medical assessment and examination for mental disorders.